alem0lars/alem0lars.github.com-old/README.md

 ### Developers notes

-Here we use the plain jekyll
+- Here we use the plain jekyll
+- This webpage wants to be as functional and simple as possible

 ---